Should You Use A Tax Refund Loan?

 Now for the downsides of refund advance loans:

-- You have to use a tax preparer.
-Since your tax preparer will also be your lender, you’ll have to hire someone to file your tax return.
+• You have to use a tax preparer.
+Since your tax preparer will also be your lender, you’ll have to hire someone to file your tax return rather than potentially doing it yourself.

-- You’ll have a high interest rate.
-A refund advance typically means paying tax preparation fees and a high interest rate, although the interest rate will likely be low compared to what you’d find with a payday lender.
+• You’ll have a high interest rate.
+A refund advance typically means paying tax preparation fees and a high interest rate.
+The interest rate will likely be low compared to what you’d find with a payday lender.

-- You might have to pay more if your refund is smaller than expected.
-If your anticipated refund amount is incorrect, you might have to make a lump-sum payment to your lender to pay off the rest of your loan.
-However, you can typically avoid this if your tax refund loan is only a modest percentage of your anticipated tax refund, because you’ve allowed for some wiggle room in the event that your actual refund is less than expected.
+• You might have to pay more if your refund is smaller than expected.
+If your anticipated refund amount is incorrect, you may have to make a lump-sum payment to your lender to pay off the rest of your loan.
+You can typically avoid owing money if your tax refund loan is only a modest percentage of your anticipated tax refund.
+This allows for some wiggle room in the event that your actual refund is less than expected.

-- You’ll need to watch out for tax refund loan scams.
-Many scammers use promises of maximizing your refund or advance as a way to entice you into using their services.
+• You’ll need to watch out for tax refund loan scams.
+Many scammers use promises of maximizing your refund, or advance, to entice you to use their services.
 Be sure to work with a reputable tax preparer if you anticipate requesting a refund advance.

 Tax Refund Loan Alternatives